Lead your students through an engaging Science Lesson using Teach mode.

 Switch to Teach mode

-Part 2 of the Getting Started series focused on Prepare mode, to get you and your Lesson ready for class.
+Part 2 of the Getting Started series focused on Prepare mode, to get you and your Lesson ready for your students.
 In Part 3, we'll explore Teach mode.
-This is the presentation mode in Stile and works well when used with a classroom projector/smartboard or a video conferencing app.
+This is the presentation mode in Stile Classroom and works well when used with a classroom projector/smartboard or a video conferencing app.

 Click into the Lesson you intend to teach (or the sample Lesson) and near the top right corner of the screen, switch the green toggle from Prepare to Teach.
 A few changes in view are immediately noticeable, including the content editing tools disappearing and a new Class overview just above the cover photo.
 The overview tells you how many students have started the Lesson and how many have submitted it.